Francis Xavier Gsell

-Francis Xavier Gsell, OBE (30 June 1872 – 12 July 1960) was a German-born Australian Roman Catholic bishop and missionary, known as the "Bishop with 150 wives".
-He was born at Benfeld, Alsace in 1872.
-He was ordained as a priest in the order of the Missionaries of the Sacred Heart in 1896, after study in Rome.
+Francis Xavier Gsell, OBE (30 June 1872 – 12 July 1960) was a German-born Australian Roman Catholic bishop and missionary, known as the "Bishop with 150 wives" for his work freeing girls from arranged marriages.

+Early life

+He was born at Benfeld, Alsace in 1872, the son of Laurent Gsell, spinner, and his wife Josephine.
+He grew up in Sainte-Croix-aux-Mines, where he sought to follow in his father's footsteps and began to apprentice as a cotton-spinner.

+At 15, he moved to Issoudun where he studied for six years at Le Petit-Oeuvre, an Apostolic school run by the Missionaries of the Sacred Heart to educate and inspire a priestly vocation in young men from poorer backgrounds who otherwise couldn't afford it.
+He entered the Society and took vows in 1892.
+He was sent to Pontifical Roman Athenaeum Saint Apollinare to study theology and philosophy, where his colleagues included Eugene Pacelli, the future Pope Pius XII.

+Priesthood

+He was ordained as a priest for the Missionaries of the Sacred Heart on 30 May 1896 in Rome.

+He was sent to Sydney in 1897, arriving in Australia in October 1897.
+He taught in the Order's motherhouse at Kensington.

 He began active missionary work in Papua in 1900, then in 1906 re-established the Catholic Church in Palmerston (now Darwin), Northern Territory.
 He established an Aboriginal mission on Bathurst Island in 1910 and worked there until 1938.
 The local Tiwi people called him Parrakijiyali.
+On 23 April 1906, he was appointed Apostolic Administrator of Diocese of Victoria-Palmerston, which had been without a bishop since 1888.

 Though unsuccessful in converting adults, he persisted with children's education and "bought" many girls promised in marriage to older men according to tribal custom.
 He became known as the "Bishop with 150 wives" (also the title of his autobiography) for his activities in freeing girls from such arranged marriages, thus making it possible for them to marry men of their own age.
 He defended the policy against criticism by Communist leader Tom Wright, and argued that "the natives are a race committing suicide" who "cannot stand the clash with modern civilisation".

-Gsell was made an Officer of the Order of the British Empire (OBE) in 1935, and was Bishop of Darwin from 1938 to 1949, during which time he was influential in founding Aboriginal missions at Port Keats and Arltunga.
+Gsell was made an Officer of the Order of the British Empire (OBE) in 1935.

 In 1936, Gsell was involved with establishing the Tennant Creek Catholic Church, which was dismantled and moved from its previous location at Pine Creek.